-(1) Health Care Provider's Name and Business Address:

-(2) Type of Practice/Medical Specialty:

-Please state whether you are either: (1) a DOD Health care provider; (2) a VA health care provider; (3) a DOD TRICARE network authorized private health care provider; or (4) a DOD non-network TRICARE authorized private health care provider:

-Telephone: () Fax: () Email:

-PART B: MEDICAL STATUS

-(1) Covered Service member's medical condition is classified as (Check One of the Appropriate Boxes):

-(VSI) Very Seriously Ill/Injured: Illness/Injury is of such a severity that life is imminently endangered.
+(1) Health Care Provider's Name and Business Address: (2) Type of Practice/Medical Specialty: provi e state whether you are either: (1) a DOD Health care provider; (2) a VA health care der; (3) a DOD TRICARE network authorized private health care provider; or (4) a DOD network TRICARE authorized private health care provider: Telep whone: () Fax: () Email: T B: MEDICAL STATUS overed Service member's medical condition is classified as (Check One of the Appropriates): ☐ (VSI) Very Seriously Ill/Injured: Illness/Injury is of such a severity that life is imminently endangered.
 Family members are requested at bedside immediately.
-(Please note this is an internal DOD casualty assistance designation used by DOD healthcare providers.)

-(SI) Seriously Ill/Injured: Illness/Injury is of such a severity that there is cause for immediate concern, but there is no imminent danger to life.
+(Please note this is an internal DOD casualty assistance designation used by DOD healthcare providers.) ☐ (SI) Seriously Ill/Injured: Illness/Injury is of such a severity that there is cause for immediate concern, but there is no imminent danger to life.
 Family members are requested at bedside.
 (Please note this is an internal DOD casualty assistance designation used by DOD healthcare providers.)
 OTHER Ill/Injured: a serious injury or illness that may render the service member medically unfit to perform the duties of the member's office, grade, rank, or rating.
 NONE OF THE ABOVE (Note to Employee: If this box is checked, you may still be eligible to take leave to care for a covered family member with a "serious health condition" as provided by the FMLA.
 If such leave is requested, a separate form must be completed).

-(2) Was the condition for which the Covered Service member is being treated incurred in line of duty on active duty in the armed forces? \Box No \Box Yes.

-(3) Approximate date condition commenced:

-(4) Probable duration of condition and/or need for care:

-(5) Is the Covered Service member undergoing medical treatment, recuperation, or therapy?

-□ No □ Yes.
-If yes, please describe medical treatment, recuperation or therapy:

-PART C: COVERED SERVICEMEMBER'S NEED FOR CARE BY FAMILY MEMBER

-(1) Will the patient be incapacitated for a single continuous period of time due to his/her medical condition, including any time for treatment and recovery? \Box No \Box Yes.

-If so, estimate the beginning and ending dates for the period of incapacity:

-(2) Will the covered service member require periodic follow-up treatment appointments?

-\Box No \Box Yes.
-If yes, estimate the treatment schedule:

-(3) Is there a medical necessity for th e covered l service member to have periodic care for the ese follow-up treatment appointments? 🗆 No □ Yes.

-(4) Is there a medical necessity for the covered service member to have periodic care for other than scheduled follow-up treatment appointments (e.g., episodic flare-ups of medical condition)? □ No □ Yes.
-If yes, please estimate the frequency and duration of the periodic care:

-Signature of Health Care Provider

-Date
+(2) Was the condition for which the Covered Service member is being treated incurred in line of duty on active duty in the armed forces? \square No \square Yes.
+(3) Approximate date condition commenced: (4) Probable duration of condition and/or need for care: (5) Is the Covered Service member undergoing medical treatment, recuperation, or therapy? □ No □ Yes.
+If yes, please describe medical treatment, recuperation or therapy: PART C: COVERED SERVICEMEMBER'S NEED FOR CARE BY FAMILY MEMBER (1) Will the patient be incapacitated for a single continuous period of time due to his/her medical condition, including any time for treatment and recovery? \square No \square Yes.
+If so, estimate the beginning and ending dates for the period of incapacity: (2) Will the covered service member require periodic follow-up treatment appointments? ☐ No ☐ Yes.
+If yes, estimate the treatment schedule: (3) Is there a medical necessity for the covered service member to have periodic care for these follow-up treatment appointments? \square No \square Yes.
+(4) Is there a medical necessity for the covered service member to have periodic care for other than scheduled follow-up treatment appointments (e.g., episodic flare-ups of medical condition)?
+No Service Member to have periodic care for other than scheduled follow-up treatment appointments (e.g., episodic flare-ups of medical condition)?
+No Service Member to have periodic care for other than scheduled follow-up treatment appointments (e.g., episodic flare-ups of medical condition)?
+Signature of Health Care Provider Date